thorstensson/flowerpod/README.md

 # Flowerpod - JS

 Did some labs with the HTML canvas drawing API this Sunday.
-The HTML canvas is great fun. zap Used Tweakpane UI to add in the following tweakable parameters:
+The HTML canvas is great fun. :zap: Used Tweakpane UI to add in the following tweakable parameters:

 - Color filter: colour-dodge, multiply